wing328/r-twitter/docs/BookmarksApi.md

 Remove a bookmarked Tweet

-Removes a Tweet from the requesting User's bookmarked Tweets.
+Removes a Tweet from the requesting Users bookmarked Tweets.

 ### Example
 ```R